mainmatter/mainmatter.com/src/appearances/2022-12-09-properly-flaky-modifiers.md

 ---

-Florian Pichler showed how to build a snowflake effect with modifiers and Ember components the last Ember Europe Meetup of 2022.
+Florian Pichler showed how to build a snowflake effect with modifiers and Ember components at the last Ember Europe Q4 2022 Meetup.